bglid/GTCRN-Micro/README.md

 ## Roadmap / to-dos

+##### *Update 12/26/2025:*

+New model has been trained with a few architecture changes.
+The main changes are: Streaming-compatible dilation and padding, Lite versions of the TRA and SFE, which are quantizable, were added, and the GTCN section's dilation was fixed.
+Results for this model can be found in the [gtcrn_micro](./gtcrn_micro/README.md) directory.

+Next step is to use the created Streaming architecture to:
+ - 1. Test performance for the PyTorch streaming variant
+ - 2. Export the streaming variant to ONNX and test performance
+ - 3. Export ONNX streaming varian to TFLite and test performance.

+Once those are completed, this will move to MCU deployment tests, targeting the **ESP32-S3** first.

 ##### *Update 12/19/2025:*

   Need to adjust the model architecture for better streaming performance.
 This model will be the one that goes through the full PyTorch $\rightarrow$ ONNX $\rightarrow$ TFLite conversion.
 Currently training said model that will support this hardware in streaming form.